National-Digital-Twin/VISTA/backend/vista-python-api/README.md

 # vista-python-api

-Provides Data to the paralog app.
+Provides Data to the vista app.

 ## Project cheatsheet